AdityaAdaki21/AgriAssist-LLM/README.md

 print(tokenizer.decode(outputs[0], skip_special_tokens=True))
 ```

-*Note:* Replace `your-username/AgriAssist-LLM` with the actual path of your repository.
+*Note:* Replace `your-username/AgriLlama` with the actual path of your repository.

 ### Using Ollama

-You can also use AgriAssist-LLM with [Ollama](https://ollama.ai), a simple way to run large language models locally.
+You can also use AgriLlama with [Ollama](https://ollama.ai), a simple way to run large language models locally.

 1. Install Ollama if you haven't already: